 You know what that distance does?
 It isolates.
 The pressure to fit an image, the way position or status makes it hard to relate to others-they make it a challenge for many to find people who relate to them as peers.
 They might need companionship the most.

 It is an invitation to solitude and silence.
 Sometimes I shy away from solitude and silence because they feel too much like loneliness.
-But loneliness is becoming an invitation into these very practices that are so necessary for my soul.
-Here, loneliness can become not only a teacher, but a friend in itself, leading me to places where God will meet me.
+But loneliness invites us into these very practices so necessary for our souls.
+Here, loneliness is not only a teacher, but a friend in itself, leading us to places where God will meet us.

-In the allegory Hind’s Feet on High Places, the protagonist, Much Afraid, is given two companions for her journey: Sorrow and Suffering.
-She is loathe to take their hands, but the more she does, the more strength they give her.
+In the allegory Hind’s Feet on High Places, the protagonist, Much Afraid, has two companions for her journey: Sorrow and Suffering.
+She loathes to take their hands, but the more she does, the more strength she receives.